 Moreover, Blast Theory has been involved in various types of research-informed or research-related practice from early on.
-The company’s first research collaboration was with the Mixed Reality Laboratory (MRL) at the University of Nottingham for the eRENA (Electronic Arenas for Culture, Performance and Entertainment) research and development project in 1997.
+The company’s first research collaboration was with the Mixed Reality Laboratory (MRL) at the University of Nottingham for the eRENA (Electronic Arenas for Culture, Performance, Arts and Entertainment) research and development project in 1997.
 MRL brings together over fifty academic staff and research students from the fields of computer science, psychology, sociology, engineering, architecture and the arts aiming to ‘explore the potential of ubiquitous, mobile and mixed reality technologies to shape everyday life’ (Mixed Reality Laboratory website).
 The first public output of this collaboration was Blast Theory’s seminal work Desert Rain (1999), a response to the first Gulf War.
 Branded as ‘possibly the most technologically ambitious art installation ever made’ (The Times, 2000) and nominated for a BAFTA award in Interactive Arts (2000), Desert Rain marked the beginning of one of the longest-lasting collaborations between an art group and a research laboratory, and impacted on Blast Theory’s increasing interest in the use of new technologies in its artistic practice.
 Adams acknowledges that the group’s ‘exploration, project-related research and use of technology’ could never have developed so strongly without its partnership with MRL, which has resulted in some of the company’s major works such as Can You See Me Now?
 (2001), I Like Frank (2004) and Rider Spoke (2007) (Dekker with Somers-Miles, 2011, 22).
-These projects explore the possibilities of interactivity in mobile devices and pervasive gaming and demonstrate the potency of artscience collaborations in ‘addressing technology problems that have social outcomes’ (Blast Theory, 2004, 15).
+These projects explore the possibilities of interactivity in mobile devices and pervasive gaming and demonstrate the potency of art–science collaborations in ‘addressing technology problems that have social outcomes’ (Blast Theory, 2004, 15).

-Indeed, the company has been instrumental in paving the way for collaborations that develop on an equal footing and advocate artistic methodologies as productive resources in the shaping of robust research processes.
+Indeed, the company has been instrumental in paving the way for art–science collaborations that develop on an equal footing and that advocate artistic methodologies as productive resources in the shaping of robust research processes.
 Blast Theory’s input has led Beaver, Gaver and Benford to argue for the benefits of ambiguity, often ‘considered anathema in Human Computer Interaction’, as a resource for design ‘that can be used to encourage close personal engagement with systems’ (Beaver et al., 2003, 233).
-As ICT is becoming integral to our daily lives, changing the nature of both social space and social interaction, sophisticated art and technology collaborations such as those between Blast Theory and MRL are becoming increasingly important as they have the capacity to ‘stimulate novel solutions to challenges in technology and society and provide a new conceptual base for innovation narratives’ (Foden, 2012, 2).
-Other artist and scientist collaborators have also argued that artistic perspectives can challenge scientists to think creatively and with more freedom, question rigid rules and stimulate new ideas (Wright and Linney, 2009). ’Inverno and Prophet have gone so far as to suggest that it is the very gaps in one’s knowledge of a specific discipline that, in interdisciplinary collaborative contexts, can be harnessed to enable creativity and generate outofthebox thinking (d’Inverno and Prophet, 2004, 268).
+As ICT (Information and Communications Technology) is becoming integral to our daily lives, changing the nature of both social space and social interaction, sophisticated art and technology collaborations such as those between Blast Theory and MRL are becoming increasingly important, as they have the capacity to ‘stimulate novel solutions to challenges in technology and society and provide a new conceptual base for innovation narratives’ (Foden, 2012, 2).
+Other artist and scientist collaborators have also argued that artistic perspectives can challenge scientists to think creatively and with more freedom, question rigid rules and stimulate new ideas (Wright and Linney, 2009).
+D’Inverno and Prophet have gone so far as to suggest that it is the very gaps in one’s knowledge of a specific discipline that, in interdisciplinary collaborative contexts, can be harnessed to enable creativity and generate out-of-the-box thinking (d’Inverno and Prophet, 2004, 268).